 Minnesota will likely legalize recreational marijuana in the very near future, as the state House and Senate approved different versions of the bill in April 2023.
 This leaves only reconciliation of differences between these versions and the Governor’s signature left to make the bill Minnesota law.
 One major component of the bill is it provides for the automatic expungement, the...

 What happens if you have been charged with or convicted of a crime in another state and there is a warrant for your arrest, but you are now in Minnesota?
 Can the other state come and get you?
 What is Extradition?
 Extradition is the process that allows authorities from one state (say Florida, which we call the demanding state), to...

 Ever wonder if Minnesota has been terrorized by a serial killer?
 Or perhaps Minnesota is where a serial killer calls home?
 This blog series will explore potential serial killers that either have roots in Minnesota or have been accused of preying on Minnesota residents.
-Part two covers Joseph Donald Ture, Jr. Joseph Ture was born on February 7, 1951.
-He...
+Part five covers Lawrence Scott Dame.
+Lawrence Scott Dame was born on September 16, 1972.
+Larry’s...

 - Child Pornography Possession / Distribution

 - Drug Crimes